nlvo/real-time-web-1920/README.md

 More about the [api](https://emoji-api.com/) in the Emoji API documentation.

 ### Rate Limit
-Since the api is under development it is not unknown what the exact limit is.
-From what I can tell it isn't much, which I created a fallback for.
+Since the api is under development it is unknown what the exact limit is.
+From what I can tell it isn't much, which is why I created a fallback for.

 For more information you can refer to the [Emoji API documentation](https://emoji-api.com/).